 There is more than before to see and do and the outside space that hosts the big kicker (Mount Battersea) and aprés stage is the best part of the whole show.

 Below is our guide to what to see and what is new…

 Dates: Thursday 25th October to Sunday 28th October (times vary)

 Price: Early Bird – £15 Full £25 Concessions £10 – Children £8 – Under 11’s Free

 Skiing and Snowboarding

-Last year the food on offer was mountains better than in previous years with some of the street food being surprisingly tasty and at quite reasonable prices.
+Since moving from Earls Court the food on offer is mountains better than in previous years with some of the street food being surprisingly tasty and at quite reasonable prices.
 It could be your first chance of the winter to get some tartiflette.